 - What am I prepared to give up for a good night’s sleep, night after night?

 - What am I prepared to develop for a good night’s sleep, night after night?

 - Do I overstimulate the brain with mobile phone, computer, television, films (movies) distressing news, horror films or violent drama etc?

 Eight Explorations for the Evening for a Good Night’s Sleep

 - Eat nutritious, organic food with minimal spices, salt, sugar and fat.

 - Chew food well so it is almost liquid before you swallow.
-Little or no alcohol with a minimum of two hours before you sleep so food can digest.
+Take little or no alcohol.
+Eat and drink a minimum of two hours before you sleep so food can digest.